fniessink/toisto/README.md

 ## Software documentation

-### Decks
+###w Topics

-Decks are located in `src/toisto/decks` in the form of JSON files.
+Topics are located in `src/toisto/topics` in the form of JSON files.
 The format of the JSON files is as follows:

 ```json
 [